Mkeefeus/enigma/README.md

 | UKW-C | FVPJIAOYEDRZXWGCTKUQSBNMHL |       |          |     |

 ### Application workflow
-1. Prompt user for version of Engima to use
+1. Prompt user for version of Enigma to use
 2. Prompt user for selection or rotors to use
 3. Prompt user for rotor settings
 4. Prompt user for plugboard settings